Úrsula Corberó: Career

 In 2019, she appeared as herself in the Spanish comedy series Paquita Salas.

 Corberó at the Venice Film Festival, 2024.

 In 2020, she starred in the music video of Un Día (One Day), a song by J Balvin, Dua Lipa, Bad Bunny and Tainy.

 In late 2019, Corberó was announced as playing G.I.
 Joe villain the Baroness in Snake Eyes, a spin-off from the G.I.
 Joe franchise.
 The film, directed by Robert Schwentke and starring actors Henry Golding, Andrew Koji and Samara Weaving, was released on 23 July 2021 in Dolby Cinema and IMAX.
 It was made available to stream on Paramount+ 45 days after its theatrical debut.

 In April 2022, Corberó joined the cast of Netflix's action film entitled Lift, starring Gugu Mbatha-Raw, Kevin Hart, Vincent D'Onofrio and Paul Anderson, among others.
-The film, directed by F. Gary Gray and produced by Matt Reeves, premiered on January 12, 2023.
+The film, directed by F. Gary Gray and produced by Matt Reeves, premiered on 12 January 2023.

 In September 2022, Corberó was announced as the lead of Netflix's new miniseries, based on a real story, entitled Burning Body (El cuerpo en llamas).
 She plays Rosa Peral, agent of the Guàrdia Urbana and wife of fellow agent Pedro Rodríguez, whose body was found carbonized in a car near Pantà de Foix in 2017.
 For her performance, Corberó received various accolades such as an Ondas Award for Best Actress in a TV Series.

 In February 2024, the actress joined Eddie Redmayne and Lashana Lynch in Sky and Peacock's new series The Day of the Jackal.
 The entire cast was nominated at the 31st Screen Actors Guild Awards in the Outstanding Performance by an Ensemble in a Drama Series category but lost to the Shōgun cast.

 In September 2024, Corberó starred in the comedy thriller Kill the Jockey, directed by Luis Ortega, portraying Abril, a jockey in a relationship with jockey Remo, while in a steamy affair with another racing mate played by Mariana di Girolamo.
 The film premiered at the 81st Venice International Film Festival in competition for the Golden Lion and the Queer Lion.
 Corberó's performance was praised by critics and earned her various accolades, including the Coral prize for Best Actress at the 45th edition of the Havana Film Festival and a nomination at the 72nd edition of the Silver Condor Awards.

 In August 2025, Corberó joined the cast of Trudie Styler's upcoming romcom entitled Rose's Baby.
 The actress will star alongside Antonio Banderas, Eva Birthistle and Forest Whitaker among others.

+Corberó is set to star in Jaume Balagueró's next horror feature There’s Someone in the Garden (Hay alguien en el jardín) which is slated to shoot in November 2026.